Cell and Molecular Biology News, Tools and Resources

 South African National Bioinformatics Institute (SANBI) Honours Bioinformatics Course at the University of the Western Cape.
 Next year the same institute will be offering a Master's in bioinformatics---thanks to Cathal Seoighe.

-If you know of any other bioinformatics courses on the African continent please feel free to mail me about them.
+If you know of any other bioinformatics courses on the African continent please feel free to contact me about them.

 Thanks to Jordan Patterson for the information that the University of Alberta offers four-year Biology or Computer Science degrees with a specialization in bioinformatics.
 The Faculty of Computer Science there offers Master's and PhD training in bioinformatics.